Expectable Motion Unit: Avoiding Hazards From Human Involuntary Motions in Human-Robot Interaction

-He is asked to prepare a codebook and to evaluate the videos concerning the frequency and strength of S-S expressions.
-The second coder is female, mechanical engineer, and has no previous experience in social cue coding.
-She knows the goal of the experiment and is involved in the programming and set-up.
-After the first coding the main coder is informed about the study design and the hypotheses.
-To ensure high reliability concerning individuality and temporal consistency of the annotation, inter- and intra-coder reliability checks are carried out as follows: \begin{itemize} \item{The inter-coder reliability is ensured by using two coders with different levels of experience.
+He is asked to prepare a codebook and to evaluate the videos concerning the frequency and strength of S-S reactions.
+The second coder is a female mechanical engineer who has no previous social cue coding experience.
+She knows the goal of the experiment and is involved in the implementation and execution of the experiment.
+To ensure high reliability in terms of individuality and temporal consistency of the annotation, inter- and intra-coder reliability checks are carried out: \begin{itemize} \item The inter-coder reliability is ensured by using two coders with different levels of experience.
 Both coders analyse all videos of the experiments and apply the same coding instrument.
-Then, their level of agreement is determined independently.} \item{The intra-coder reliability is ensured by repetition of the analysis two months later by the main coder and generating the Cohens Kappa score among the annotations \cite{Landis_1977}.} \end{itemize}
+Then, their level of agreement is determined. \item The intra-coder reliability is ensured by repetition of the analysis two months later by the main coder and generating the Cohens Kappa score among the annotations \cite{Landis_1977}. \end{itemize}